Skip to main content

 Some people also use whitening strips to remove tooth stains.
 Whitening strips are available over the counter (OTC) and are easy to use.
 Whitening strips use peroxide to remove stains.

-Using an OTC mouthwash using a water flosser can also help keep teeth clean and free from black spots.11
+Using an OTC mouthwash using a water flosser can also help keep teeth clean and free from black spots.

 9 Causes of Black Spots on Teeth

-There are many reasons you may have a black spot on your tooth.
-Some include:
+Several factors can cause a black spot on your tooth.
+These include:

-1. Food or drink — Some foods, like leafy green vegetables and dark chocolate, and beverages, like red wine, coffee, tea, or dark carbonated drinks, can cause black stains on your teeth.2
+1. Food or drink — Some foods, like leafy green vegetables and dark chocolate, and beverages, like red wine, coffee, tea, or dark carbonated drinks, can cause black stains on your teeth.

-4. Tobacco Smoking or chewing tobacco can cause medical and dental problems, including black spots on the teeth.4
+4. Tobacco — Smoking or chewing tobacco can cause medical and dental problems, including black spots on the teeth.

-6. Fluorosis Fluorosis is a condition that arises when excessive fluoride accumulates in teeth.
-It usually only happens in children as their teeth develop.5
+6. Fluorosis — Fluorosis is a condition that arises when excessive fluoride accumulates in teeth.
+It usually only happens in children as their teeth develop.

-7. Medications Certain medications can cause changes to the teeth.
-Tetracycline, for example, can cause permanent brown, blue, or black spots on the teeth.6
+7. Medications — Certain medications can cause changes to the teeth.
+Tetracycline, for example, can cause permanent brown, blue, or black spots on the teeth.

-8. Celiac disease Celiac disease has been linked to dark spots on the teeth.7
+8. Celiac disease — Celiac disease has been linked to dark spots on the teeth.

 More Reading